Pegasys (Peginterferon Alfa-2a) - Uses, Dose, Side effects, MOA, Contraindications

 • HCV:

-• ALT progressively rising above baseline:
+• If ALT (Alanine Aminotransferase) progressively rises above baseline:

-• If ALT continues to rise despite dose reduction or ALT increase is accompanied by increased bilirubin or hepatic decompensation, stop therapy immediately.
+• If ALT continues to rise despite dose reduction or if ALT increase is accompanied by increased bilirubin or hepatic decompensation, discontinue therapy immediately.
+Therapy may resume after ALT flare subsides.

 • HBV:

-• ALT >10 x ULN:
+• If ALT >10 times ULN:

-• Consider stopping.
+• Consider discontinuing therapy.

 Common Side Effects of Pegasys (Peginterferon Alfa-2a):